-Objective B4.3.4 recognises that the structure plan and subsequent Outline Development Plan and Plan Change processes provide a reliable mechanism for integrating future and anticipated urban development with infrastructure requirements.
+Objective B4.3.4 recognises that the structure plan and subsequent outline development plan process provides a reliable mechanism for integrating future and anticipated urban development with infrastructure requirements.
 They also provide the mechanism for achieving the intensity, type and form of development necessary to accommodate urban growth in a sustainable way.
-In addition, Outline Development Plans provide certainty for the community, developers, network utility providers and territorial authorities that all constraints associated with the development of an area are investigated, addressed, protected and provided for at the time of initial urban zoning.
+In addition, ODPs provide certainty for the community, developers, network utility providers and territorial authorities that all constraints e.g. infrastructure upgrades and staging, associated with the development of an area are investigated, addressed, protected and provided for at the time of initial urban zoning.